Vani0904/adr-template-minimal.md/decision-logs.md

 ## Decision Outcome

-Chosen option: "Monolithic Architecture", because it simplifies early development, speeds up the delivery of the proof of concept phase and meets the limited scalability requirements at this stage.
+Chosen option: "Monolithic Laravel Web app", because it simplifies early development, speeds up the delivery of the proof of concept phase and meets the limited scalability requirements at this stage.

 ### Consequences

 * Good, because it can make debugging and testing easier.
 * Bad, because it has Limited scalability and will impact the system as the user base grows.
+* However, it still allows future evolution to microservices if the system does grow.

 # Decision 2
 Technology Stack Decisions